taskcontrols/py-taskcontrol/docs/users/getting-started.md

     # Order of the task function when all tasks are run (Not functional yet)
     task_order=1,

-    # Task instance whic is used for creating tasks
+    # Task instance which is used for creating tasks
     # Tasks are isolated to this task instance
     task_instance=sparrow,